Canon 1300D vs YI M1

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1300D or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1300D:

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - Longer lasting: Can take more shots (500 versus 450) on a single battery charge.